Nicholas Brookes

 British Virgin Islands

-On 28 March 2024, the BVI Court granted the Joint Liquidators of Three Arrows Capital Ltd (in liquidation) ("3AC") sanction to make an interim distribution of up to US$100 million of 3AC's assets to its creditors in BVIHC(COM)2022/0119 Russell Crumpler and Christopher Farmer (as Joint Liquidators of Three Arrows Capital Ltd (in Liquidation)) v Three Arrows Capital Ltd (in Liquidation).
+On 28 March 2024, the BVI Court granted the Joint Liquidators of Three Arrows Capital Ltd (in liquidation) sanction to make an interim distribution of up to US$100 million of 3AC's assets to its creditors in BVIHC(COM)2022/0119 Russell Crumpler and Christopher Farmer (as Joint Liquidators of Three Arrows Capital Ltd (in Liquidation)) v Three Arrows Capital Ltd (in Liquidation).

-3AC operated a high-profile and prominent cryptocurrency and digital asset hedge fund, with reported assets under management in excess of US$9 billion in 2021.
+Three Arrows Capital Ltd (3AC) operated a high-profile and prominent cryptocurrency and digital asset hedge fund, with reported assets under management in excess of US$9 billion in 2021.
 3AC entered liquidation in June 2022.
-Since then, the Joint Liquidators ("the 3AC Liquidators") have received claims from creditors in excess of US$3 billion and have acted swiftly to protect and realise 3AC's assets.
+Since then, the Joint Liquidators (the 3AC Liquidators) have received claims from creditors in excess of US$3 billion and have acted swiftly to protect and realise 3AC's assets.

-3AC's BVI feeder fund, Three Arrows Fund Ltd ("TAFL") was placed into liquidation in January 2023.
+3AC's BVI feeder fund, Three Arrows Fund Ltd (TAFL) was placed into liquidation in January 2023.
 On 20 December 2023, the 3AC Liquidators stated in a report to creditors that a distribution from 3AC's estate was expected in late Q1 of 2024.
-On 9 February 2024, the liquidators of TAFL ("the TAFL Liquidators") filed a petition for Chapter 15 recognition in the US, asserting legal or equitable claims in respect of US assets under the control of the 3AC Liquidators.
+On 9 February 2024, the liquidators of TAFL (the TAFL Liquidators) filed a petition for Chapter 15 recognition in the US, asserting legal or equitable claims in respect of US assets under the control of the 3AC Liquidators.
 TAFL was granted Chapter 15 recognition on 11 March 2024.
 On 14 March 2024, the TAFL Liquidators filed a substantial claim in 3AC's liquidation (in the alternative to any proprietary claim).
-The legal or equitable claims asserted by TAFL and claim in 3AC's liquidation are referred to as "the TAFL Claims".
+The legal or equitable claims asserted by TAFL and claim in 3AC's liquidation are referred to as the TAFL Claims.

 In light of the TAFL Claims, the 3AC Liquidators made an application for sanction of an interim distribution of US$100 million.

 Applications for sanction are made under s 186(5) of the Insolvency Act 2003.
-There are two categories: Category 1 – where an office holder asks the court to sanction (approve) a particular course of action, i.e. because he or she does not have the power to take that course of action or surrenders it to the court; and Category 2 – where an office holder has the power to take a particular course of action and has not surrendered it to the court but seeks the court's approval of his or her decision as that decision is significant or momentous (Phoenix Group Foundation v Jackson; JTrust Asia Pte Ltd v Konoshita & Anor, applying In re Nortel Networks (UK) Ltd).
+There are two categories: Category 1 – where an office holder asks the court to sanction (approve) a particular course of action, for example, because he or she does not have the power to take that course of action or surrenders it to the court; and Category 2 – where an office holder has the power to take a particular course of action and has not surrendered it to the court but seeks the court's approval of his or her decision as that decision is significant or momentous (Phoenix Group Foundation v Jackson; JTrust Asia Pte Ltd v Konoshita & Anor, applying In re Nortel Networks (UK) Ltd).

 In JTrust, the ECSC Court of Appeal distilled the following principles from Phoenix: